State Model¶

 Response --> Runtime

-This is a contract, not an implementation detail hidden behind a single mutable global object.
+This is a host-execution contract, not a second source of Linux policy hidden behind a single mutable global object.

 Snapshot Categories¶